Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Pegasus.md

 - monster/environment/hill
 - monster/size/large
 - monster/type/celestial
-statblock: inline
+aliases: ["Pegasus"]
 ---
 # Pegasus
 *Source: Monster Manual p.
-250, Eberron: Rising from the Last War, Mythic Odysseys of Theros, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel*
+250. Available in the SRD and the Basic Rules.*

 The white winged horses known as pegasi soar through the skies, a vision of grace and majesty.
 When they touch down on solid ground, they linger only for a moment, drinking from mountain springs and pristine lakes.
 Any sound or sign of another creature startles them, sending them off to fly once more among the clouds.